naman14310/Interview_Prep/Coding Notes/DP/MCM.md

-# Problems on MCM Pattern
+# Problems on Matrix Chain Multiplication (MCM) Pattern

 Identifying Pattern:
 When we need to break a problem at different pos like palindrome partitioning, then that question follows MCM pattern.